niheit/hokkaidou/README.md

-``hokkaidou'' is a game that displays dictionaries of place names in Hokkaido island.
+``hokkaidou'' is a game to check geography in Hokkaido island.
 It runs on a terminal emulator.
-The version (7.0) covers the southern part of the island. : )<BR>
 <BR>
-How To Start<BR>
+How To Use (Ver 7.1-Oshima & Hiyama sub-prefectures)<BR>
-gcc h7.c -o h7 && ./h7
+cc h7.c -o h7 && ./h7